Cgdsblc/superstore-sales-analysis/README.md

 - `data/`: Folder containing the Superstore Sales dataset (CSV, XLS and DB files).
 - `notebooks/`: Jupyter Notebook with Python (+ SQL) codes for data analysis.
-- `tableau/`: Tableau Workbook (.twbx) file for interactive dashboards.
+- `tableau/`: Tableau Workbook (only .png, neither .twbx nor .pdf) file for the dashboard.
 - `visualization/`: Visualization file for the graphs and the dashboard.

 ## Tools and Languages Used